Lramseyer/vaporview/README.md

 Tentative features and bugfixes:

-- When opening another vcd file, the netlist needs to load in the view properly
-- Activate extension on install
-- Update and finalize documentation
 - Export selection as WaveDrom
 - Save opened signals
+- Refine documentation
+- When opening another vcd file, the netlist needs to load in the view properly
+- Activate extension on install (not sure if this is possible)

 ### Beyond 1.0

+- Rewrite compute intensive components in Web Assembly for smoother performance
 - Add support for Enums
 - Add support to highlight all transitions of a signal
 - Add support for custom colors